-The names are misleading which may explain the relative obscurity of the support group.
-Recovery is now a term that most people, including myself, associate with substance abuse recovery.
-But Recovery, Inc. is a self-help support group designed to assist people struggling with anxiety and depression.
+Recovery International was started many years ago by a physician, Dr. Abraham Low, who himself was working to recover from his own bout with depression.
+The name "Recovery" is misleading (which may explain the relative obscurity of the support group).
+Recovery is a term that most people, including myself, associate with substance abuse recovery.
+But Recovery International. is a self-help support group designed to assist people struggling with anxiety and depression.
 It can also help people with a variety of different psychological and emotional difficulties.
-For a list of the many struggles Recovery, Inc. can offer assistance with, click here.
+For a list of the many struggles Recovery International can offer assistance with, click here.
 People who have alcohol and drug abuse issues can be helped, too, so long as their substance abuse is under control.

 But the name isn't so important.
 What matters is the group's core focus: teaching and helping group members persistently use cognitive skills to reduce symptoms.